ShrekBytes/ShrekBytes/README.md

 ###

-<p align="left">An individual fueled by curiosity and a passion for continuous learning with a deep appreciation for games and puzzles.</p>
+<p align="left">An individual fueled by curiosity and an insatiable appetite for continuous learning, with a deep appreciation for games and puzzles.</p>

 ###